tirtharajdash/tirtharajdash.github.io/_posts/2020-04-23-Git-and-GitHub.markdown

 ```
 You will be prompted to enter the username and password of your GitHub account.
 Make sure that you enter those correctly.
 Don't worry if it gets typed wrong.
 It won't push.
 But, your commit is still there.
 So you need to type the command *git push again*.

 This will show you all the stories that follow.
 After successfully pushed, you can check them online and you will feel happy.

-I hope this helps.
+Welcome to the world of ***Git and GitHub***.

+#### References

 The following references were helpful while creating this article.

-#### References

 1. [Your fist time with Git and Github](https://kbroman.org/github_tutorial/pages/first_time.html) (accessed January 2020)
 2. [First step with Git](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) (accessed January 2020)